 Soomaa is an area with low number of inhabitants and regular floodings.
 Although the Soomaa area has been managed, these actions and their results are mainly not monitored.
-In addition, the impact of tourism in Soomaa has not been studied in detail so far.
+In addition, the impact of tourism in Soomaa has not been studied in detail so far structure to enhance soil biodiversity prepsoil.eu 🂆 @prepsoil in /company/prepsoil 🕒 @prepsoil zendo PREPSOIL

-3rd May 2023, Soomaa National Park
+3 May 2023.
+Soomaa National Park (Estonia)